AIdjis/FP_Growth_Algorithm/README.md

 ```cmd
    python <path of code.py>
    ```
-and enter minimun support that must be integer.
+and enter minimun support that must be positive integer.

 -The output will be the frequents items in the data.